orbeon/orbeon-forms-doc/Form-Builder-~-Validation.md

 - It is required but remains empty.
 - It does not match the selected data type.
-- There is at least one failed error constraint.
+- There is at least one failed error formula or common constraint validation.

 ## Validation levels

 [SINCE Orbeon Forms 4.3]

 If a control is valid, it can have a *warning* level.
-This is the case if there is at least one failed warning constraint.
+This is the case if there is at least one failed warning validation.

 If a control doesn't have a warning level, it can have an *info* level.
-This is the case if there is at least one failed info constraint.
+This is the case if there is at least one failed info validation.

 A warning or info level does not make the control value invalid and it is still possible to submit form data.